BruhZul/roc-and-iso-roc-tool/README.md

 - RColorBrewer (https://cran.r-project.org/web/packages/RColorBrewer/index.html)
 - xml2 (https://cran.r-project.org/web/packages/xml2/index.html)
 - iRRA (Morasca, Sandro, and Luigi Lavazza.
 "On the assessment of software defect prediction models via ROC curves."
 Empirical Software Engineering 25.5 (2020): 3977-4019.
 DOI: https://doi.org/10.1007/s10664-020-09861-4)

+This project is licensed under the GNU General Public License 3.0.
+See the LICENSE file for more details.
+This license applies to all past and present versions and commits of the repository.